-MUS 4441 Senior Performance Seminar This course will provide a capstone performance for the music major.
+MUS 4441, 4451 Senior Performance Seminar This two-semester course will provide a capstone performance for the music major.
 While enrolled in the Senior Performance Seminar, each student will arrange for one of the following: a recital, a series of performances or an internship through which to demonstrate his/her performance skills.
-The course will also require a research/analysis paper, a rehearsal journal and a post-performance reflective essay.
-Successful completion of a comprehensive analysis exam - administered upon completion of the required course sequences in music theory and music history - is a prerequisite for enrollment in the Senior Performance Seminar.
+The course will also require research/analysis papers, a practice/rehearsal journal.
+Prerequisite: Senior status.